atlassian/data-center-helm-charts/docs/docs/examples/ssh/SSH_BITBUCKET.md

 ## NGINX Ingress controller config for SSH connections
 We can follow the official documentation for the NGINX Ingress controller for this: [Exposing TCP and UDP services - NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/user-guide/exposing-tcp-udp-services/){.external}.

+!!!info "Namespace co-location"
->**NOTE:** These instructions should be performed in the same namespace in which the Ingress controller resides.
+    These instructions should be performed in the same namespace in which the Ingress controller resides.

 ### 1. Create ConfigMap
 Create a new `ConfigMap`: